Golden Delicious: History

-Golden Delicious was designated the official state fruit of West Virginia by a Senate resolution on February 20, 1995.
-Clay County has hosted an annual Golden Delicious Festival since 1972.

 In 2010, an Italian-led consortium announced they had decoded the complete genome of the Golden Delicious apple.
 It had the highest number of genes (57,000) of any plant genome studied to date.

-Golden Delicious was one of four apples honored by the United States Postal Service in a 2013 set of four 33¢ stamps commemorating historic strains, joined by Northern Spy, Baldwin, and Granny Smith.

 Appearance and flavor

 Golden Delicious is a large, yellowish-green skinned cultivar and very sweet to the taste.
 It is prone to bruising and shriveling, so it needs careful handling and storage.
 It is a favorite for eating plain, as well as for use in salads, apple sauce, and apple butter.
 America's Test Kitchen, Food Network, and Serious Eats all list Golden Delicious apples as one of the best apples for baking apple pie due to its balanced flavor and its high pectin content that allows it to stay intact when cooked.